eduardomessias/eduardomessias.github.io/about.md

 permalink: /about/
 ---

-I work as a developer for approximately twelve years.
-In the last eight i'm engaged with the Microsoft Dynamics platform.
-I've been through some really exciting challenges, such as to architect critical systems and integrate mobile devices to ERPs.
+I've working as a developer for approximately twelve years now.
+In the last eight of them i've been engaged with the Microsoft Dynamics platform.
+And that's been given me some really exciting challenges, such as to architect critical systems and integrate mobile devices to ERPs.

 My main goal is to learn and share!